 Masks or face coverings should be worn in indoor public spaces and anytime in public when you are near others who are not in your immediate household.
 Wearing a mask is about protecting others.
 When you wear a mask, you protect others, and when others wear a mask they protect you.
 It’s just like holding a door open for someone: It's being kind and courteous.
 So continue to practice social distancing and MASK UP.

-N95 masks are for healthcare workers only.
-While in public, you should use a mask, scarf or other face covering.
+- N95 masks are for healthcare workers only.

-- Those with breathing challenges or those under the age of two should not wear a mask.
+- People with breathing challenges or those under the age of two should not wear a mask.

 Why wear a mask/face covering

 - To protect others: When you wear a mask you protect others by preventing the spread of your own germs.

 - Unknown COVID-19 status: You may have COVID-19 or have been exposed to the virus without showing symptoms.

 - Protect the community: More people wearing masks results in better protection for everyone.

 - Fit snugly but comfortably against the side of the face and cover your nose and mouth

 - Be secured with ties or ear loops